codefeedr/codefeedr/README.md

 - `run` to run the default class
 - `test` to run the tests
 - `clean` to clean
-- `scalafmt` to format according to project guidelines
-- `scalafmt::test` to check if format according to project guidelines

 ### From IntelliJ